wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 # or press the 'promote' button in the UI!
 ```

 And now we're off!
 Wheeeeee!
-Watch all of the things: your live application, the Argo Rollouts dashboard, and the terminal tab containing the output `watch` command.
+Watch all of the things: your live application, the Argo Rollouts dashboard, and the terminal tab containing the output of the `watch` command.

-As long as the traffic is flowing successfully, the new app will get promoted and eventually receive 100% of traffic, and the old app will get scaled down.
+As long as the traffic is flowing successfully, the new app will get promoted and eventually receive 100% of traffic, and at that point the old app will scale down.

 See the `AnalysisRun` progress in the UI by clicking the `Analysis *` button associated with the current revision, or by running the following command:
 ```